Posts

 Image

 On the next day we fished river Sana again, but different section, one or 2 kilometres downstream from previous place.
 I was a bit sceptical.
 The river section looked boring.
 Perfectly straight, surrounded by fields and village houses, without spectacular landmarks or outstanding features.
 I started with classic fly rod, and long nymphing method.
 It was barely usable, because of the current speed.
 I needed 3-4 overhead casts to lay the line and leader on the water, and only 2-3 seconds of drift.
 Too much wasted energy for very little fishing.
 Then I switched equipment to tenkara rod and short nymphing rig.
-In the fast current, it allows shorter drifts, but more time for fly spent in the water.
+In the fast current, it allows only short casts, but more time for fly spent in the water.
 Which in theory translated to more hooked fish.
 I concentrated my effort on shallow and fast water.
 The run was knee-deep or less, with current seams and hidden depressions.
 Unlike brown trout, grayling is fish of open water.
-It doesn't need cover or structure nearby, like boulders or sunk
+It doesn't need cover or structure nearby, like boulders or su

 Bosnia - grayling eldorado.
 Day 3